overture-stack/SONG/song-docs/source/docker.rst

 Important Features
 --------------------------

-* Turn-key bring up of SONG, SCORE and the dcc-auth services
+* Turn-key bring up of SONG, SCORE, dcc-id and the dcc-auth services

 * Completely configurable via docker-compose environment variables (i.e change ports, jmx ports, hosts, credentials, and other important data fields).
 Values are injected into configurations using a custom python script